Fatal hike: Four men ill-prepared for Tongariro Alpine Crossing

 After splitting up at the bush edge above Ketetahi carpark, the group of three had continued on to Emerald Lakes but the weather was so bad there that they abandoned their original plan to hike to Mangatepopo and instead turned off and headed down the mountain to Oturere Hut.
 From there, they rang police saying they were cold and wet.

 Shepherd said the group were told they had two options: Stay in the hut or walk out to the Desert Rd.
 They walked to Waihohonu Hut, near the Desert Rd, where they were met by a Turangi Land Search and Rescue group and taken back to Ketetahi carpark.
-It was then that the missing man's wife alerted police that her husband had not arrived.
+It was then that Halehally-Chikkanna's wife alerted police that her husband had not arrived.

 "The facts showed that he's continued on up over the crossing and over the top."